aeazy/MI-Visual/readme.md

 # MI-Visual

-MI-Visual is a Python project built using Dash framework.
+MI-Visual is a Python application utilizing Dash framework.

 ## Installation